An All Black Modern Cabin Hidden Deep in Quebec

 An austere, angular cabin anchored surprisingly by bright birchwood and ample natural light

 While a classic A-frame might do it for some, it’s a stark dark facade that gets us going these days—be it traditional Japanese Shou Sugi Ban technique or simply black sheet metal.
 The extreme juxtaposition of an angular, austere cabin among of a thriving forest landscape is near perfect.
-Now add a bright interior donated by floor-to-ceiling windows, Russian birchwood, and whitewashed walls and you’ve got our attention.
+Now add a bright interior care of floor-to-ceiling windows, Russian birchwood, and whitewashed walls, and you’ve got our full attention.

-Grand-Pic Chalet by Montreal-based Appareil Architecture is just this, a distinct and refreshing alternative to the rustic cabins found most in this rural corner of North America.
+Grand-Pic Chalet by Montreal-based Appareil Architecture is just the ticket—a distinct and refreshing alternative to the rustic cabins often found in this rural corner of North America.

 Designed around a large main room with towering ceilings, a wood burning stove, and ample natural light, the cottage aims to encourage human interactions, both by guests and with nature.
 Large windows and sliding glass doors let the outdoors in, while natural walls and a concrete floor reflect outside light during colder, darker months.